 Usual Size and Weight for a Clock Radio

 The Boom is not much bigger than the average sized clock radio that you’re likely to find at market.
-It measures approximately thirteen inches long (front left side to front right side), and five and a quarter inches tall (top front side to bottom front side).
-It weighs five pounds, one ounce.
-Perhaps a bit heaver than typical radios, probably due to the rugged plastic case and large magnets in the speaker system.
+It measures thirteen inches long (front left side to front right side), and five and a quarter inches tall (top front side to bottom front side).
+Furthermore, it weighs five pounds, and one ounce.
+Perhaps this is a bit heaver than typical radios, no doubt due to the rugged plastic case and large magnets in the speakers.
 But for this little extra weight, you get plenty of volume that easily qualifies as “high fidelity” stereo sound.

 Both Local and Remotely Controlled

-The unit has a jog wheel menu system and several buttons for navigating through and changing settings, using the built-in VFD screen.
-However, most of the functions may also be controlled by the remote control, pictured below, and basic streaming functionality can be controlled also, from your Internet-connected computer on the Logitech Squeezebox radio portal website.
+The unit has a jog wheel menu system.
+It also has several buttons for moving through and changing settings.
+But you may also control most of the functions with the remote control, shown below.
+Moreover, you can work basic streaming functions from your Internet-connected computer on the Logitech Squeezebox radio portal website.

-The remote is about the right size for comfortable fitting into most small to average sized hands, and features ten buttons including: Home, Sleep, On / Off, Add to Favorites, up-down-left-right arrow keys, Volume up-down, skip back, play-pause, and skip-forward.
+The remote is about the right size for comfy fit into most small to average sized hands.
+It features ten buttons including: Home, Sleep, On / Off, Add to Favorites, up-down-left-right arrow keys, Volume up-down, skip back, play-pause, and skip-forward.